What is the Hubble Telescope?

 More recently, concerns have been raised about the growing amount of space debris orbiting Earth and potentially colliding with the Hubble Telescope.

-Although NASA takes steps to avoid collisions by maneuvering the telescope when necessary, there is still a risk of damage or even destruction from debris that cannot be tracked or avoided.
+Although NASA takes steps to avoid collisions when maneuvering the telescope when necessary, there is still a risk of damage or even destruction from debris that cannot be tracked or avoided.

 Despite these risks and setbacks, the Hubble Telescope continues to provide valuable information about our universe and inspire scientists and astronomers.

-It remains an important tool for astronomical research and discovery.
+It remains an important tool for astronomical research and discoveries.

 Who can have this telescope